Please click here to read the full Terms of Reference for Fields

 If you are unable to get agreement from the rights holders to include content in your article you would have to choose alternative content.

-Before publication, authors are requested to sign a 'Licence to publish' in Fields Journal of Huddersfield student research which grants exclusive right of first publication to the University of Huddersfield Press and for the University to identify itself as the original publisher.
-A copy of the 'Licence to publish' is available here.
+Before publication, authors are requested to sign a 'Licence to publish' in Fields Journal of Huddersfield student research which grants exclusive right of first publication to the University of Huddersfield Press, and rights over the content are retained by the author.